-You should first see Jennifer Feehan in the Registrar’s Office in Forest Hall.
-She will explain the process for getting that work evaluated for transfer credit to your Middlebury degree.
-You should keep in mind that the rule of thumb is that this study has taken place in a college environment (that is, under the supervision of college teachers, with college students in the class).
-Also, you may not have used this credit toward your high school degree.
+You should contact the Registrar’s Office in Forest Hall.
+You should keep in mind that the rule of thumb is that this study has taken place in a college environment (that is, under the supervision of college professors, with college students in the class).
+Also, you may not have used this credit toward your high school diploma.

-Middlebury welcomes students from I.B. schools and awards a full year of credit (9 course credits) for students who earn the full I.B. diploma with 36 or more points, and at least three higher level scores of 6 or 7.
+Middlebury welcomes students from I.B. schools and awards 5 course credits for students who earn the full I.B. diploma with 36 or more points, and at least three higher level scores of 6 or 7.
 Partial credit is also available.
-See a staff member in the Off-Campus Study Office in Sunderland Hall for further discussion.
+See a staff member in the Registrar’s Office in Forest Hall for further information.

 Jodi Litchfield is the Coordinator of the Americans with Disabilities Act(ADA) Office.
 You should make it a point to see her right away to discuss your disability and the accommodations that make sense, and how best to communicate with your professors.